braxeatssnacks/project-utopia/README.md

 this is the local portion, and primary component of the product: the interface through which a user will play a game and code in real time

-!!! set personal configurations in `config.json`
+!!! don't forget to set personal configurations in `config.json`

 ##### DIRECTORY STRUCTURE